|

 2. Increased Heart Rate and Blood Pressure

 Caffeine stimulates the central nervous system, which can lead to an increase in heart rate and blood pressure.
 For individuals with cardiovascular conditions or hypertension, this can be a cause for concern.
+Read more about coffee and the negative effects on brain function.

 3. Jitters and Nervousness